londibie/git-tutorial/README.md

 2. Do this 2nd
 3. Do this next
 4. Do this last
-..*But don't forget this part
+  *But don't forget this part